-In over 10 years, Solace has encountered a wide range of marital-related concerns in our work with revert sisters, and these issues usually stem from the following problems:
+In over 10 years, Solace has encountered a wide range of marital-related concerns in our work with revert women, and these issues usually stem from the following problems:

-- Upon taking their shahaadah, many revert sisters are immediately encouraged, pressured or rushed to marry.
+- Upon taking their shahaadah, many revert women are immediately encouraged, pressured, or rushed to marry.

-- A large number of revert sisters do not have a Muslim father or Muslim family to act on their behalf throughout the Islamic marriage process.
+- A large number of revert women do not have a Muslim father or Muslim family to act on their behalf throughout the Islamic marriage process.

-- Many revert sisters do not have the knowledge and right support upon coming into Islam to enter into a healthy marriage.
+- Many revert women do not have the knowledge and right support upon coming into Islam to enter into a healthy marriage.

 This has led to:

-- Sisters falling prey to negative behaviour of some Muslim men.
+- Sisters falling prey to negative behaviour of some men.